 A monthly update to our patient appreciation dry-erase board in the waiting room.
 The phrase “We appreciate our patients because:” is displayed at the top.
 Every so often, we’ll add a new justification to the board.
 Patients are appreciated for many reasons, including but not limited to their dedication to improving their health, their thoughtfulness toward others, their reliability, and their understanding of the value of chiropractic care.

-At ClinicallySignificantProductions.com, you’ll find a wealth of resources designed to help you promote your chiropractic business at a reasonable cost while educating your customers.
+Here at ClinicallySignificantProductions.com, you’ll find a wealth of resources designed to help you promote your chiropractic business at a reasonable cost while also educating your customers.

 A real-life chiropractor founded our company.
 Since a Palmer College of Chiropractic alumnus founded our company, all of our products are developed with the specific requirements of chiropractors in mind.